hlissnake/resume/README.md

 ## Summary

-* I am a skilled web developer with 8 years of experience in both Java Back-end and Front-end areas.

-* React and Functional Driven Javascript expert in SPAs, UI Components, Mobile web and Performance optimization;

-* Skilled in leading frameworks as React, Angular, to build high-qualiity, scalable and reusable components and Front-end solution.

-* With experience of Node.js server side product and "Isomorphic" solution.

-* Passionate about change and trying new things.
-I love personal projects and learning new techs, and bring them to improve user experience;
+* As a 9 years agile geek in web engineering, with experience in Java full-stack and the JavaScript stack development;.* Expertise in React, Redux, Angular.
+Highly knowledgeable on scalable and usable UI components and Front-end architecture.
+Solid understanding of React/Angular rendering theory;* Skilled in Node.js, Express, ES6, Async Generator, Event-loop; Skilled in JavaScript integration with Grunt/Gulp, Webpack;* Skilled in Java/J2EE, AWS, Restful, Web Service.
+Familiar to integration tools as Jenkins, TeamCity, Docker;* Great skills of working in flexible Agile environment, familiar to Scrum, Kanban, JIRA, TDD and pair programming;* Great English writing and speaking skills.
+Not only working as a dev coder, but also be a good team player in production and user experience design.

 ## Expertise